 It’s the test of any museum or gallery café.
 Would you go there even without the art?
 For the sleek eaterie at the Basil and Elise Goulandris Foundation’s new museum in Pangrati, it’s an easy yes.
-This ‘urban garden’ opened in October 2019 to refuel those who come to marvel at one of the world’s most impressive private art collections.
-But the café has quickly become a destination in its right, especially since it’s run by the team behind local favourite, Ohh Boy.
-The fulsome menu here has the same clean cuisine focus.
-There are plenty of vegan and vegetarian options, like a whole-wheat wrap with aubergine, avocado cream, chickpeas and cherry tomatoes, or an open sandwich heaped with hummus, mushrooms, hazelnuts and feta.
-Healthy all-day breakfasts and salads are as colourful as the Jackson Pollack hanging upstairs (try the black lentils with quinoa, sweet potato and pomegranate).
-The café shares the same contemporary curves as the purpose-built museum (as do the female wait staff, adorned with geometric jewellery by Athenian designer, Bela Louloudaki).
+This ‘urban garden’ refuels those who come to marvel at one of the world’s most impressive private art collections and has quickly become a destination in its own right.
+Run by the team behind stylish Kolonaki favourite, IT restaurant, you’ll find the same clean cuisine focus here.
+There are great vegetarian options, like goat’s cheese skewers with fresh tomato and herbs, and lighter-leaning dishes such as white fish tartare with tarragon and tarama (pureed fish roe).
+For a heartier feed, the chicken with avocado cream, sweet potato and pink grapefruit is as invigorating as the Jackson Pollack hanging upstairs.
 Enclosed in a high-walled courtyard with bronze benches and climbing greenery, it’s a lovely spot to digest the wondrous art you’ve just seen without any outside distraction.

 Tucked behind Ernst Ziller’s neoclassical pearl that houses the Numismatic Museum, and bounded on the other three sides by high-rise blocks from the 1960s, you’ll find this quintessential central Athens hideaway.
 Between the flowerbeds thick with Mediterranean flora, including some rare species, plus not so rare fauna in the form of a few lounging cats, a small hut housing a bar/kitchen serves simple fare like sandwiches, salads, platters of cold cuts or cheese, sweet and savoury pies, as well as hot and cold drinks.
 Its location right in the city’s commercial heart, combined with its laid-back, time-stands-still vibe, makes this café one of the city’s best hidden oases.
 If you’re a jazz fan, don’t miss the live music on Thursday nights, when the drumbeats reverberate off the office blocks and the sax cries over the hooting traffic for an Athenian take on surround-sound.